-By July, the ski season in New Zealand is in full swing with all of the most popular ski fields opened up.
-Snowfall is at its peak in July, and, with it, skiing conditions are also at their best.
+By July, the ski season in New Zealand is in full swing.
+By now, all the most popular ski fields will be opened up.
+Snowfall is at its peak in July and skiing conditions are at their best.

-Other than the top skiing destinations, prices in New Zealand tend to be near their lowest and hotel availability at its highest in July.
+Other than the top skiing destinations, prices in New Zealand tend to be near their lowest.
+Hotel availability is also at its highest in July.

-The last official month of winter, August in New Zealand sees ski season still truckin’ on.
-If the cold weather is proving tiring, destinations on North Island such as the Bay of Islands and Rotorua start to see respite and returns to milder conditions in August.
+August is the last official month of winter in New Zealand.
+August in New Zealand sees ski season still truckin’ on.
+If the cold weather proves tiring, there’s hope.
+Destinations on North Island such as the Bay of Islands and Rotorua start to see respite.
+They start to see a return to milder conditions in August.

 If you’ve planned a New Zealand South Island itinerary though, it doesn’t need be just a skiing holiday.
-Add Kaikoura on the east coast of South Island for a whale-watching adventure or the small resort town of Hanmer Hot Springs for a relaxing late-winter getaway.
+Add Kaikoura on the east coast of South Island for a whale-watching adventure.
+Or visit the small resort town of Hanmer Hot Springs for a relaxing late-winter getaway.

 Aside from May, August is one of the best months to visit New Zealand for foodies.
-There’s a handful of awesome festivals & events to tickle the palate including Visa Wellington on a Plate and Auckland Restaurant Month.
+There’s a handful of awesome festivals & events to tickle the palate.
+Check out Visa Wellington on a Plate and Auckland Restaurant Month.

-While most of September still falls into winter, by the end of the month spring in New Zealand is springing into gear.
+While most of September still falls into winter, by the end of the month spring in New Zealand springs into gear.
 As the flowers start to bloom, you’ll be met with colourful scenes and delicate fresh scents as you travel around New Zealand.

 September in New Zealand sees an explosion of festivals to mark the seasonal change.
-Check out the Cherry Blossom Festival in Nelson, the Palmerston North International Spring Festival, or the Alexandra Blossom Festival to see the blossoms at their finest.
+Check out the Cherry Blossom Festival in Nelson to see the blossoms at their finest.
+Other choices include the Palmerston North International Spring Festival or Alexandra Blossom Festival.

-The botanical gardens in New Zealand’s three largest cities—Auckland, Christchurch, and Wellington—are also spectacular in September.
+Carve out time to visit botanical gardens in Auckland, Christchurch, and Wellington.
+They’re also spectacular in September.

 Keep in mind that the weather conditions in September are chaotic.
-Although milder, September is the windiest month in New Zealand and rain and snow are never out of the question.
+Although milder, September is the windiest month in New Zealand.
+Rain and snow are never out of the question.

-With winter officially in the rearview mirror, October brings with it New Zealand’s best springtime weather.
-Temperatures in New Zealand in October are mild and conditions relatively dry as days grow longer.
+With winter in the rearview mirror, October brings with it New Zealand’s best springtime weather.
+Temperatures in New Zealand in October are mild.
+Conditions are relatively dry as the days grow longer.

 While the winds are still strong, it’s a fun time to travel around New Zealand for cultural events.
 Spice up your adventure with the Auckland Heritage Festival, Hawke’s Bay Arts Festival or the Akaroa French Festival.

 Although still officially spring, November sees a shift towards summery conditions.
-The scenes remain quintessentially spring, however, with lush rolling pastures and bright blooms taking centre stage.
+The scenes remain quintessentially spring.
+Lush rolling pastures and bright blooms take centre stage.

-Crowds pick up throughout November in New Zealand but remain relatively small compared to the peak tourist season.
-If you’re planning to visit popular travel destinations like Auckland, Wellington or Queenstown, you’ll want to start booking your flights, accommodations and tickets in advance.
+Crowds pick up throughout November in New Zealand.
+They still remain small compared to the peak tourist season.
+Planning to visit popular travel destinations like Auckland, Wellington or Queenstown?
+Book your flights, accommodations and tickets in advance.

 Summer is officially here as we move into December in New Zealand.
 Of course, the bright sunny skies and lovely weather also invite larger tourist crowds to the two main islands.

 Into December, the days grow longer with the sun setting as late as 9pm.
 In fact, December might be the best time to enjoy the outdoors in New Zealand.
-Be sure to take full advantage on your visit by hitting up walking tracks in places like Doubtful Sound and Milford Sound before the peak crowds descend.
+Be sure to take full advantage on your visit.
+Hit up walking tracks in places like Doubtful Sound and Milford Sound before the peak crowds descend.

-Even through it lacks the white Christmas Northern Hemisphere dwellers are used to, the holidays are a festive time in New Zealand.
-Stick around for New Year’s Eve and join in the NYE celebrations in Wellington, the world’s first capital to usher in the coming new year!
+Even though it lacks the white Christmas Northern Hemisphere dwellers are used to, the holidays are a festive time in New Zealand.
+Stick around for New Year’s Eve.
+Join in the NYE celebrations in Wellington, the world’s first capital to usher in the coming new year!